Bikeman868/NPL/docs/RECOMMENDATIONS.md

 ```

 In this example the process accepts messages of type `Message1`, clones the message (including
-the message's route and context) but modified `field1` appending `"_suffix"` to it.
+the message's route and context) but modifies `field1`, appending `"_suffix"` to it.
 After making
 the clone, the route of the original incomming message is cleared so that is will undergo no more
 processing.

 Note that this code explicitly copies the message context of the message to demonstrate how you
-would do this if you wanted a modified context for the cloned message.
-If you do not include this
+would do this, but this is not typical.
+If you do not include the `context` statement within the
-code, then the cloned message will be an exact copy the original message.
-The reserved word `clone`
+`clone` statment, the cloned message will be an exact copy the original message.

-on a line by itself with no scope block will simply emit another message that is completely identical
+Writing `emit clone` on a line by itself with no scope block will simply emit another
-to the incomming message.
+message that is completely identical to the incomming message.

 Note that if we placed rhw `clear` before `clone` then we would have cleared the route on the
 incomming message before copying it, and the cloned message would also have no route going forward.